liam2/liam2/doc/usersguide/source/intro.rst

 Introduction
 ############

-LIAM 2 is a tool to develop (different kinds of) microsimulation models.
+LIAM2 is a tool to develop (different kinds of) microsimulation models.

 About LIAM2
 ===========